JatinVira/duckietown_contrib/DB21/sensors.md

 3. Obtaining Distance Data:

     The sensor uses the phase shift to calculate the distance to the object based on the speed of light.
     The distance is then converted into a digital value, typically in millimeters or centimeters, and sent as a sensor reading.

 #### Usage Example

-The robot is practically blind for distance measurement given that a Monocular Camera (Single Cam) cannot provide depth information.
+The robot is practically blind for distance measurement given that a Monocular Camera (single camera) cannot provide depth information.
 This is why we have a ToF sensor which provides depth information about the environment in front of the robot.
 This data is usually represented in a floating-point number, indicating the distance in meters from the sensor to the object.
 We can use this depth information to: